 Attempting to control privileges like this manually would take numerous additional employees, who would still be unable to make updates and adjust rules in real time.
-Identity and access management solutions, like BoKS ServerControl, allows IT teams to efficiently protect your organization’s data.
+Privileged access management solutions, like Core Privileged Access Manager (BoKS), allow IT teams to efficiently protect your organization’s data.
 You can restrict privileges so that no one employee has full control of your system, yet still give users the credentials they need to get their work done.

 Privileged Access Management (PAM) solutions can help your organization benefit from granular access controls.
 Learn five ways PAM can help protect your organization against insider threats.